rachartier/tiny-code-action.nvim/README.md

 ### 1. LSP Kind Filter (`context.only`)

 If you pass an `opts.context = { only = ... }` object, only code actions matching the specified LSP CodeActionKind will be included.
+Matching follows the LSP hierarchy rules: a filter like `"refactor"` will include actions with kind exactly `"refactor"` or any child such as `"refactor.extract"`, `"refactor.inline"`, etc.

 ```lua
 require("tiny-code-action").code_action({